sebajara/covid19/README.md

 * Article discussing some of the difficulties in modeling the infection, mostly on how data is constructed and hidden variables [fivethirtyeight/why-its-so-freaking-hard-to-make-a-good-covid-19-model](https://fivethirtyeight.com/features/why-its-so-freaking-hard-to-make-a-good-covid-19-model/)
 * Article on the meaning of positive cases, and some other ways to estimate the actual number of cases [fivethirtyeight/coronavirus-case-counts-are-meaningless](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/)
 * Medium article with an interesting preliminary analysis from concerned people [medium/tomaspueyo/the-hammer-and-the-dance](https://medium.com/@tomaspueyo/coronavirus-the-hammer-and-the-dance-be9337092b56)
+* Interesting article about how changes in behavior during the pandemic have caused challenges to AI models. [technologyreview-AI-covid-change](https://www.technologyreview.com/2020/05/11/1001563/covid-pandemic-broken-ai-machine-learning-amazon-retail-fraud-humans-in-the-loop/)

 ## More general resources on infection disease modelling
 * [Kissler2020](https://science.sciencemag.org/content/early/2020/04/14/science.abb5793)